Safi Qureshey: AST Research

 In 1980, he and two colleagues, Albert Wong and Tom Yuen formed AST Research, in Irvine, California.
 Qureshey served as the company's CEO.
 The name AST came from the first letters of their first names.
 The company originally provided consulting services, moved to building motherboards for IBM computers and eventually started building their own PCs.
 They shipped their first computer in 1986, and shipped the first sub-$1,000 computer in 1990.
 Samsung acquired the company in 1997 and Qureshey stepped down as CEO.

 Quartics

-After leaving AST, Qureshey founded Quartics, an Irvine, CA-based semiconductor startup developing systems-on-a-chip (SoC) for wireless video transmission.
+After leaving AST, Qureshey founded Quartics, an Irvine, California–based semiconductor startup developing systems-on-a-chip (SoC) for wireless video transmission.
 The company's products were chips that allowed PCs to transmit content to televisions, and HD video codecs.
 Qureshey served as the company's CEO until November 2008.

 Irvine Ventures

-In 2000, Qureshey launched the Irvine Ventures incubator with a $50M investment.
+In 2000, Qureshey launched the Irvine Ventures incubator with a $50 million investment.
 The group works with UCI and other local research institutions to launch new companies.